 Canary Islands Wine

-Bananas are produced in Canarias.
+Bananas grow on Canarias.
 Known as Platano, they are sweeter and smaller that the South American banana.
-Unsurprisingly there are many other foods that are now produced in Tenerife from the banana.
+Unsurprisingly lots of products are made in Tenerife from banana crops.
 They have a Banana wine called Platé, Banana vinegar and jam too.

 Canary Islands has it´s fair share of wine production too.
 The biggest area is Tacoronte-Acentejo in Tenerife.
 However six of the Canary Islands produce wine.
 In fact production has been going on for over 500 years.
 The vines are some of the oldest in European as they werent affected by phylloxera blight in the 1800´s.